United States Exploring Expedition: Preparations

 Through the lobbying efforts of Jeremiah N. Reynolds, (Note: Reynolds had previously lobbied for a U.S. expedition to the north pole and an alleged entrance to the hollow Earth, a petition which received 25 Congressional votes in favor.) the United States House of Representatives passed a resolution on May 21, 1828, requesting President John Quincy Adams to send a ship to explore the Pacific.
-Adams was keen on the resolution and ordered his Secretary of the Navy to ready a ship, the Peacock.
+Adams was keen on the resolution and ordered his secretary of the Navy to ready a ship, the Peacock.
 The House voted an appropriation in December but the bill stalled in the US Senate in February 1829.
 Then, under President Andrew Jackson, Congress passed legislation in 1836 approving the exploration mission.
 Again, the effort stalled under Secretary of the Navy Mahlon Dickerson until President Martin Van Buren assumed office and pushed the effort forward.

-Originally, the expedition was under the command Commodore Jones, but he resigned in November 1837, frustrated with all of the procrastination.
-Secretary of War Joel Roberts Poinsett, in April 1838, then assigned command to Wilkes, after more senior officers refused the command.
+Originally, the expedition was under the command of Commodore Jones but he resigned in November 1837, frustrated with all of the procrastination.
+Secretary of War Joel Roberts Poinsett then assigned command to Wilkes in April 1838, after more senior officers refused the command.
 Wilkes had a reputation for hydrography, geodesy, and magnetism.
 Additionally, Wilkes had received mathematics training from Nathaniel Bowditch, triangulation methods from Ferdinand Hassler, and geomagnetism from James Renwick.

 Personnel included naturalists, botanists, a mineralogist, a taxidermist, and a philologist.
 They were carried aboard the sloops-of-war (780 tons), and (650 tons), the brig (230 tons), the full-rigged ship Relief, which served as a store-ship, and two schooners, Sea Gull (110 tons) and (96 tons), which served as tenders.

 On August 18, 1838, the vessels left the naval port of Hampton Roads, Virginia.
 The fleet then headed to Madeira, taking advantage of the prevailing winds.